Guest blogger, Amy Mezni shares how she uses popcorn to teach about volume! What a fun way to SPICE UP a not-so-fun math topic!

 Are you looking for a fun but educational math activity?
-Popcorn Volume is a hands-on lesson that compares the volume of different cylinders.
+Using popcorn to teach about volume is a hands-on lesson that compares the volume of different cylinders.
 My students have really enjoyed doing this activity and are usually very surprised by the results!

 Note: This activity is much better if students work in partners.